franzl95/wp-user-management/readme.txt

 === WP User Management ===
-Contributors: deinname
+Contributors: yourgithubusername
-Donate link:
+Tags: users, admin, management
-Tags: user management, user registration, login, security, recaptcha Requires at least: 6.0
+Requires at least: 6.0
-Tested up to: 6.4
+Tested up to: 6.5
 Requires PHP: 7.4
-Stable tag: 1.5.0
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Frontend user registration with email activation, profile editing and login restriction for inactive accounts.
+Simple user management tools for WordPress administrators.

 == Description ==

-WP User Management extends WordPress with frontend-based user registration and profile management.

-The plugin focuses on controlled user activation, secure login handling and clear separation between frontend functionality and administrative control.

-It is suitable for websites that require moderated registrations instead of immediate user access.

-== Features ==

-* Frontend user registration via shortcode
-* Email-based account activation
-* Login restriction for non-activated users
-* Frontend profile editing for logged-in users
-* Manual user activation via wp-admin user profile
-* Google reCAPTCHA v3 support
-* Nonce-based CSRF protection
-* Configurable logging (error / warning / info)
-* Mail logging via `wp_mail` hooks
-* Internationalization ready

-== Data Handling ==

-This plugin stores additional user meta data:
+WP User Management provides a minimal and secure admin settings page for managing user-related features in WordPress.

+The plugin focuses on:
-* `_status`
+* Clean admin UI
-  Possible values: `pending`, `active`
+* Secure handling of settings

-* `wpum_activation`
+* WordPress coding standards
-  Stores a hashed activation token used for email verification

-If reCAPTCHA is enabled, data is transmitted to Google according to their privacy policy.
+* Compatibility with current WordPress versions

+This plugin does not collect any personal data and does not communicate with external services.

 == Installation ==

-1. Upload the folder `wp-user-management` to `/wp-content/plugins/`
+1. Upload the plugin files to the `/wp-content/plugins/wp-user-management` directory, or install the plugin through the WordPress plugins screen.
-2. Activate the plugin through the WordPress admin area
+2. Activate the plugin through the "Plugins" screen in WordPress.
-3. Configure the plugin via **WP User Management** in the admin menu
+3. Go to **Settings → WP User Management** to configure the plugin.
-4. Add the provided shortcodes to a page

-== Usage ==

-=== Available Shortcodes ===

-`[wpum_register]`
-Displays the frontend registration form.

-`[wpum_edit_profile]`
-Allows logged-in users to edit their profile.

-`[wpum_resend_activation]`
-Allows users to request a new activation email.

 == Frequently Asked Questions ==

-= Does the plugin activate users automatically? =
-No. Newly registered users must activate their account via email or be activated manually by an administrator.

-= Does the plugin work without reCAPTCHA? =
+= Does this plugin store personal data? =

-Yes. reCAPTCHA is optional and can be enabled or disabled in the settings.
+No. This plugin does not store or process personal data.

-= Is this plugin compatible with multisite? =
+= Does this plugin connect to external services? =

-The plugin is compatible with standard WordPress multisite installations.
+No. All functionality runs locally within WordPress.

 == Screenshots ==

-1. Frontend registration form
-2. Admin user activation field
-3. Plugin settings page
+1. Admin settings page

 == Changelog ==

-= 1.5.0 =
+= 1.0.0 =
-* Added admin settings page
-* Improved logging configuration
-* Minor internal improvements
+* Initial release

 == Upgrade Notice ==

-= 1.5.0 =
+= 1.0.0 =
-Recommended update.
+Initial release.